gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/liststringmethods2.md

 ````

 Notes:
-* In order to do this problem, you should be familiar with "str.split", and the "join" methods.
+* In order to do this problem, you should be familiar with "str.split", and the "str.join" methods.

 ### !end-question